okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/nodeexpress/siw.md

 ### 6: Display password reset page and continue the password recovery flow

-After the widget is loaded, the following reset page is appears:
+After the widget is loaded, the following reset page appears:

 <div class="half border">